MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/handle-urls.md

 ---
-title: Handle URLs and protocols in Progressive Web Apps
+title: Handle URLs in Progressive Web Apps
-description: Learn how to register your PWA as a URL or protocol handler to more deeply integrate it in the operating system with other applications.
+description: Learn how to register your PWA as a URL handler to more deeply integrate it in the operating system with other applications.
 author: MSEdgeTeam
 ms.author: msedgedevrel
-ms.date: 09/22/2021
+ms.date: 09/29/2021
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.technology: pwa
-keywords: progressive web apps, PWA, Edge, JavaScript, URL, protocol
+keywords: progressive web apps, PWA, Edge, JavaScript, URL
 ---
-# Handle URLs and protocols in Progressive Web Apps
+# Handle URLs in Progressive Web Apps

-## Handle URLs

 Native applications on many operating systems can be associated with URLs.
 They can request to be launched when associated URLs are activated.
 For example, when a user clicks on a Spotify link in an email or a chat message, the installed Spotify app can launch to handle the link.